trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 Yes, they both work with trail imagery, users can upload photos and videos shot (mostly) anywhere.
 However, the user experience for those browsing the uploads is far from perfect.

 For me search is the biggest issue.
 Neither platform offers the ability to search on a specific criteria (e.g. elevation, type of trail, etc.).
 The assumption is you know where you want to drop into the imagery.
 For looking up what a store front looks like from an address, or if parking is easy, Mapillary and Street View are perfect.
-For trails, finding viewpoints or waymarkers is more important which you can't easily get an address or fixed point to search on.
+For trails, finding viewpoints or way-markers is more important which you can't easily get an address or fixed point to search on.

 ## What are the challenges with building your own street level image map?